Gandhrav/LangBot/README.md

 ## Features

-- **GitHub User Analysis**: Enter a GitHub user's URL to analyze their repositories.
+- **GitHub User Analysis**: Enter a GitHub user's username and repo name to analyze their repositories.
 - **GPT-powered Analysis**: Utilizes the GPT model to analyze each repository.
 - **LangChain Integration**: Integrates with LangChain for advanced language processing and understanding.